Geometry class

 • center – if provided, the atom (or COM of a list) will be centered at the origin before rotation, then shifted back after rotation

-mirror self across a plane plane can be xy, xz, yz or an array for a vector orthogonal to a plane
+plane (str) – plane to mirror the Geometry object across can be xy, xz, yz, or an array for a vector orthogonal to a plane

 invert self’s coordinates